Wahgew/TCSS-435-RL-Lunar-Lander/README.md

 This repository contains our team's implementation of Deep Q-Networks (DQN) for solving the LunarLander-v2 environment from Gymnasium.
 The project was developed as part of the TCSS 435 Reinforcement Learning course.

 ## Team Members
-- Peter Madin
+- Peter W Madin
 - Andrew Hwang
-- Sopheantih Ny
+- Sopheanith Ny
 - Ken Egawa
 - TBD